 Regardless of the agendas of pharmaceutical companies and tobacco lobbies, cigarette smoke contains over 7000 chemicals, including over 70 known carcinogens.

 All these chemicals help to convey nicotine into your system.
 Nicotine works differently on everyone but its addictiveness is non-debatable.
-Anyone who smokes for a period of time is likely to develop physical and mental cravings for nicotine.
-While it is super-addictive and quitting is hard, it is not impossible.
+Anyone who smokes for some time is likely to develop physical and mental cravings for nicotine.
+While it is super addictive and quitting is hard, it is not impossible.